waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 `nwaku-compose` is a ready-to-use Docker Compose setup that runs the following:

 - `nwaku` node running [Relay](/learn/concepts/protocols#relay) and [Store](/learn/concepts/protocols#store) protocols with [RLN](/learn/concepts/protocols#rln-relay) enabled.
-- Simple frontend to interact with your node and the network to send and receive messages.
+- Simple frontend to interact with the node and Waku network to send and receive messages.
-- [Grafana](https://grafana.com/) metrics dashboard for advanced users or node operators.
+- [Grafana](https://grafana.com/) metrics dashboard for advanced users and node operators to monitor the node.

 This guide provides detailed steps to configure, run, monitor, and interact with a `nwaku` node with [nwaku-compose](https://github.com/waku-org/nwaku-compose).